 Interventions that integrate sensorimotor feedback with injury reduction programs have the potential to enhance brain functional connectivity to improve ACL injury risk reduction biomechanics.

 We already know that neuromuscular programs can help reduce ACL tears, especially in female athletes.
-There’s a ton of research that shows nearly a 67% reduction in non-contact ACL injuries if these programs are implemented.
+A ton of research shows nearly a 67% reduction in non-contact ACL injuries if these programs are implemented.
 But, perhaps by adding a greater focus on visual and neurocognitive processing, we would see an even greater effect.

 Interesting findings… but how can we apply this concept to our ACL physical therapy programs and return to sport testing to make them even better?